-The KinesisUK London Cyclo-Cross League is run by the London Cyclo-Cross Association (LC-CA) and covers an area that includes London, Kent, Surrey and Sussex.
+The Challenge Tires London Cyclo-Cross League is run by the London Cyclo-Cross Association (LCCA) and covers an area that includes London, Kent, Surrey and Sussex.

-We thank our sponsor for this season – KinesisUK
+We thank our sponsor for this season – Challenge Tires.

 Who are the LCCA?

-The LCCA is responsible for all cyclo cross events held under the auspices of British Cycling and these events include the London Summer Cyclo-Cross League, East Kent CX League and of course the KinesisUK London and South East League.
+The LCCA is responsible for all cyclo cross events held under the auspices of British Cycling and these events include the London Summer Cyclo-Cross League, East Kent CX League and of course the Challenge Tires London and South East Cyclo Cross League.

-Additionally, there are stand-alone events such as the New Year Madison Cross.
-Each event has to be held in accordance with British Cycling Cyclo Cross rules and regulations and the LCCA is responsible to provide officials to oversee each event.
+Additionally, there are stand-alone events; each event has to be held in accordance with British Cycling Cyclo Cross rules and regulations and the LCCA is responsible to provide officials to oversee each event.

 The LCCA has a committee to manage different tasks.